InfiniteWhispers/promptlibrary/library/mypersona/stepsix.md

 - DSM-5 Behavioral and Attachment Analysis
 - Palantir-style Surveillance Pattern Scan

 …simulate a detailed Partner Match/Mismatch analysis.
-Use Deep Research.

 If I provide a real or hypothetical partner profile (name, behavior style, attachment pattern, personality sketch, or communication patterns), compare that partner to me across the following axes: